 The length of time you can stay at an RV park in Hawaii varies from one campground to the next.
 For example, the Camp Ho’okena campground allows you to stay up to one week anytime from June 1 through August 31.
 You can stay up to two weeks during any other part of the year.
 You’ll need to check with each campground to verify how long you can stay before booking your reservations.

-One of the best ways to explore all that the state has to offer is by renting an RV in Hawaii and living in it full-time.
+One of the best ways to explore all that Hawaii has to offer is by renting an RV in Hawaii and living in it full-time.
 This will allow you to experience the lifestyle firsthand and make an informed decision about whether to purchase an RV.
 Keep in mind that even though there are plenty of places to camp, including public and private parks, it’s illegal to live in an RV on a permanent basis in Hawaii.
 The only way to do this is to move around from one campground to another, ensuring you have all the necessary permits.

-If you’re planning on cooking in your RV, a great place to get fresh food is at the local farmers market, and Hawaii has plenty to choose from.
+If you’re planning on cooking in your RV, a great place to get fresh food is at the local farmers’ market, and Hawaii has plenty to choose from.
 Always allow yourself some wiggle room in your schedule so that you can enjoy some of the state’s best attractions, like the Waimea Canyon State Park, at your own pace.
 To keep your electronics charged up while camping in isolated areas, bring a portable solar charger.

 Many places in Hawaii do not allow overnight parking, so you will need to carefully plan ahead.
 With the right preparation, you’ll love RV living full time in Hawaii.